alexkohler/nakedret/README.md

 # Example

-Let's take the `types` in the Go source as an example:
+Let's take the `types` package in the Go source as an example:

 ```Bash
 $ nakedret -l 25 types/